 An incident is an unplanned interruption or reduction in service quality to an IT service.
 Incidents can include, but are not limited to, hardware and software errors.
 Incident records can be reported and manually created using methods such as secure email, a phone call to the Service Desk or a secure web form.
-Incident records can also be generated from Event Management.
+Furthermore, incident records can be "auto" generated via input from other systems or processes such as Event Management.

-Throughout the lifecycle of an incident, each incident record will be owned and monitored, up to and including successful resolution/closure, by the support organization that opened it.
+Throughout the lifecycle of an incident, each incident record will be owned and monitored, to include closure, by the support organization that created it.
 The owner of the incident is responsible for tracking progress, MOU or MOA compliance, keeping stakeholders informed, and incident closure.
+An incident record can be resolved by a regional support organization that the incident has been assigned or transferred to, however, because the incident record is "owned" by the organization that created it, the creator of the record is responsible for closing it.